 parkrun’s growth had begun to pick-up speed with dozens of new events appearing across the UK, and four more in Denmark, and then in April 2011 the free, weekly, timed 5k landed in Australia.

-Main Beach parkrun on the Gold Coast welcomes more than 200 parkrunners each week, and is an out-and-back course walking, jogging and running parallel with beach and the Coral Sea.
-It has become a destination parkrun for many Aussie parkrunners and the friendly team of volunteers and locals love welcoming visitors from all over the world.
+Main Beach parkrun on Australia’s Gold Coast welcomes more than 200 parkrunners each week, and is an out-and-back course walking, jogging and running parallel with beach and the Coral Sea.

 Has it been a success?
 Well, since the launch of Main Beach parkrun, almost half a million different people in Australia have completed over 5.5 million parkruns between them, and there are now over 330 events to choose from!